zlintian/Genomic-analysis/README.md

 #################Use bcftools to check and fix the switched allels##############

+##whole panel is available.

+HRC.r1-1.GRCh37.wgs.mac5.sites.tab

 This step is needed if use Sanger imputation server.

-Find the plugin is at /opt/Modules/bcftools/1.4.1/libexec/bcftools/.
-The two files in need are fixref.c and fixref.so.
+In delta cluster, I found the plugin is at /opt/Modules/bcftools/1.4.1/libexec/bcftools/.
+The two files it needs are fixref.c and fixref.so.

 qsub the following script.